prisma/specs/schema/Readme.md

   - `mysql`
   - `sqlite`
 - `url` Connection url including auth info.
 Each datasource provider documents the url syntax. most providers use the syntax provided by the database
-- `enabled` Use environment variables to enable/disable a datasource

 Connectors may bring their own attributes to allow users to tailor their schemas according to specific features of their connected datasources.